Trial of the Juntas

 Trial of the military juntas on April 22, 1985; the accused military officers enter the courtroom.

 The Trial of the Juntas (Juicio a las Juntas) was the judicial trial of the members of the de facto military government that ruled Argentina during the dictatorship of the Proceso de Reorganización Nacional (el Proceso), which lasted from 1976 to 1983.

 It is so far the only example of such a large scale procedure by a democratic government against a former dictatorial government of the same country in Latin America.

 The Trial of the Juntas began on 22 April 1985, during the presidential administration of Raúl Alfonsín, the first elected government after the restoration of democracy in 1983.
 The main prosecutors were Julio César Strassera and his assistant Luis Moreno Ocampo (who would go on to become the first Chief Prosecutor of the International Criminal Court).
 The trial was presided over by a tribunal of six judges: León Arslanián, Jorge Torlasco, Ricardo Gil Lavedra, Andrés D'Alessio, Jorge Valerga Aráoz, and Guillermo Ledesma.

 Those on trial were: Jorge Rafael Videla, Emilio Eduardo Massera, Roberto Eduardo Viola, Armando Lambruschini, Orlando Ramón Agosti, Omar Graffigna, Leopoldo Galtieri, Jorge Anaya and Basilio Lami Dozo.
+Videla, Massera, Viola, Lambruschini, and Agosti were convicted.
+Graffigna, Galtieri, Anaya, and Lami Dozo were acquitted.